-People v.
-Velasquez (1999) 69 Cal.App.4th 503 is another helpful precedent.
-There, the defendant was charged with a crime that carried a punishment of two, four, or six years.
-The defendant entered a plea bargain for a grant of probation with the added condition that any prison sentence following the revocation of probation would be limited to 3 years.
-When probation was subsequently revoked, a three year term was imposed.
+The second situation to be aware of is where an unauthorized sentence is the result of a plea bargain.
+In this regard, the case of People v.
+Velasquez (1999) 69 Cal.App.4th 503, is another helpful precedent.
+There, the defendant entered a plea bargain for a grant of probation with a specified maximum prison term of three years were probation to be revoked.
+(Id. at p.
+504.)
+It was later determined that the defendant was charged with a crime that carried a punishment of two, four, or six years; three years was not a maximum sentence under the triad.
+(Ibid.)
+When probation was subsequently revoked, a legally unauthorized three-year term was imposed under the original plea agreement.
+(Id. at p.
+505.)
 On the defendant's appeal, the sentence was reduced to the lawful term of two years.
+(Id. at p.
+507.)
 In response to the People's claim that the defendant had agreed to the three year term and was therefore estopped to complain, the court replied that the "negotiated disposition left open the possibility of a lawful two-year state prison sentence if he violated the terms and conditions of probation."
 (Id. at p.
 506.)
+The court reasoned it was a "fair inference" that the prosecutor "simply misread the range of punishment" at the time the original agreement was made.
+(Id. at p.
+505.)

 Although the facts in Velasquez are unusual, its reasoning is potentially quite useful.
 The court found that the illegality in the sentence was "directly attributable to the prosecutor's negligence" in framing a disposition that led to an illegal sentence.
 (Velasquez, supra, 69 Cal.App.4th at p.
 507.)
-Since a lawful two year term was not necessarily inconsistent with the terms of the plea bargain, the defendant was not made to suffer due to the prosecutor's error.
+Since a lawful two-year term was not necessarily inconsistent with the terms of the plea bargain, the defendant was not made to suffer due to the prosecutor's error.
 (But see People v.
 Superior Court (Sanchez) (2014) 223 Cal.App.4th 567, 574-577 [disagreeing with the holding in Velasquez that the prosecutor bears the burden of a mistake made in crafting the terms of a plea bargain].)

-ii.
-The Prosecutor May Generally Not Increase the Charges Following the Defendant's Successful Appeal.
+2. The Prosecutor May Generally Not Increase the Charges Following the Defendant's Successful Appeal.